Kornimate/p2p-backgammon/README.md

 If you do not have an IoT device there is a Moq instance you can run to try the application.
 To use it, you need to do the following:

 1. Go to the Handin 3/IoT-Moq folder
-2. Create the config file like it was written before but now in this folder (Handin 3/IoT-Moq):
+2. Create the config file like it was written before but now in this folder (Handin 3/IoT-Moq)
+3. Run the following commands:

 ```
 docker build -t "iot-moq" .